 The arbitral tribunal may correct minor and insignificant errors, such as typographical errors or an error in computation, on its own initiative within 30 days of the date of the award.
 Either party may file a motion for the tribunal to correct minor errors, request an interpretation or explanation of a specific point or part of the award, or for an additional award as to claims presented in the arbitral proceedings but omitted from the award within 30 days of receipt of the award, on notice to the other party.
 If the tribunal considers the motion is justified, it will make the correction or give the interpretation or explanation within 30 days of receipt of the motion, and in the case of an additional award, it will make the additional award within 60 days of receipt of the motion.
-The tribunal may extend the time periods for making an additional award (section 39 of the Arbitration Act).
+The tribunal may extend the time periods for making a correction, giving an interpretation or explanation and making an additional award (section 39 of the Arbitration Act).

-39 Challenge of awards
+40 Challenge of awards